tly07/getting_cleaning_data_project/CodeBook.md

 output: html_document
 ---

+# CodeBook for Getting and Cleaning Data Course Project

 This CodeBook summarises how the run_analysis.R script transformed the original dataset and the variables contained in the tidy data set.

 ## Original Dataset